FreeYourSoul/FyS/doc/arena/Arena.md

 ## Why making a new battle system?

 First because its funnier to invent an original thing instead of copying existing concept.
 On top of that, while I loved FFX, I think some issue in the gameplay makes it a little bit too easy to play.
-It is try that Final Fantasy X is not particularly famous for being hard.
-And I try to solve those issue while also adding some element making the gameplay maybe more enjoyable in a MMORPG context.
+Final Fantasy X is not particularly famous for being hard.
+And I try to solve those issue while also adding some elements making the gameplay maybe more enjoyable in a MMORPG context (multiplayer).
 I would like first to thanks [CarNage64](https://www.twitch.tv/carnage64) whom is a twitch stream that speedrun FF7.
 He gave me advices on how the FFX is imperfect and how it could be improved.

 ### What are the downsides of CTB?

+The way CTB is designed present several issues:
+* Infinite time turn: Turns are potentially infinite, everything is based on the priority list displayed on the UI which is calculated based on the speed of your characters (and enemies).
+Which gives you all the time you want to elaborate a strategy, to heal your hurt characters at the last second (knowing perfectly that the opponent won't attack before you heal).
+This last point being important as the "stress of potential death" is almost not present.
+This point is certainly the biggest flaw in CTB.
+* Too easy to change characters: In CTB, you have 4 characters fighting and many more are waiting behind and can replace your character currently in play.
+This is a nice thing as it increase the number of playable character making the game more interesting.
+But the issue is that there is no penalty changing character in-fight (the turn of the switched character not being lost).
+This also makes the game easier as you can retreat your hurt character before the enemy attack, and makes him come back afterwards basically for free.
+* Not adapted for multiplayer

+# A new battle system SCTB (Side Condition Timed Battle)

+The name of the